In 2013 Hope attended Zanti Power Yoga's Teacher Training and became certified through Yoga Alliance, RYT 200.

 I love to teach yoga because I feel empowered and inspired by others growth and transformations on and off their mat!
 ANYTHING is POSSIBLE!
 More Connection, Love, Joy and Abundance!
 From this practice we can LIGHT UP the world!

 My first 200 hr training was with Marianne Wells in the Iyengar methodology.
 I was also taking classes from teachers I felt spoke right to my heart.
 I was drawn to see what my teachers at Yoga One, a Baron Baptiste Affiliate studio, were up to!
-I then took Yoga One's Teacher Assistant Training and 200 hr training which led me to Baron Baptiste Level 1 & 2 and Art of Assisting.
+I then took Yoga One's Teacher Assistant Training and 200 hr training which led me to Baron Baptiste Level 1, 2 & 3 and Art of Assisting as well as being a certified Baptiste Teacher.

 Through my practice, I notice how my postures on the mat mirror my postures off the mat.
 I continue to practice, see and my curiousity keeps growing!
 With practice, my body, mind and spirit feel more flexible, aligned and strong.
 My yoga is a daily practice of finding balance in all aspects of my life.